vsnchips/bvh-builder-nocuda/README.md

 make -j <cores>
 ```

 Built on Arch linux.
-I might jump over to Visual studio and make it build on windows if someone really wants me to.
+I might jump over to Visual studio and make some project files to build it on windows if someone really wants me to, and asks nicely :)

 ## How it works